-Q1: My contractor was licensed when they started the work but now they are expired or suspended.
-What now?
+Q: My contractor was licensed when they started the work but now they are expired or suspended.
+Can I still file a complaint?

-A: Let’s say you have some work done and then sell the property and defects are found after the sale but within one year of the end of the work.
-The current new owner did not hire the contractor so they could not file the complaint and the previous owner had the direct contractual relationship but they are no longer the owner.
-Neither party can file a valid complaint unless there is an assignment in the sale agreement documents that links the new owner to the contractor (get legal advice from a real estate attorney).
+A: If you have work done before selling the property and defects are found after the sale but within one year of the end of the work, neither party may file a valid complaint unless there is an assignment in the sale agreement documents that links the new owner to the contractor (you may need legal advice from a real estate attorney).
+The current (new) owner did not hire the contractor so they could not file the complaint and the previous owner had the direct contractual relationship, but they are no longer the owner.

-Q3: My 30 day pre-complaint notice was returned undeliverable, unclaimed or refused, what do I do now?
+Q: My 30-day pre-complaint notice was returned undeliverable, unclaimed or refused, what do I do now?

-Q4: I’ve sent the pre-complaint notice by certified mail to the licensed contractor and 30 days has passed.
-Now what?
+Q: I’ve sent the pre-complaint notice by certified mail to the licensed contractor and 30 days has passed.
+What happens next?

 A: You need to fill out the appropriate complaint form on our website, list the items in contention and submit it to CCB.
-30 days after the pre-complaint notice is mailed is the minimum time for filing a complaint.
-The maximum time is one year after the last day of work on the project.
-There are a few exceptions and you should call 503 934-2247 if you are close to the one year filing deadline to see if any exceptions apply.
+You may only file a complaint beginning 30 days after the pre-complaint notice is mailed and not later than one year after the last day of work on the project.
+There are a few exceptions, so please call 503-934-2247 if you are close to the one year filing deadline to see if any exceptions apply.

 A: One of the CCB Dispute Analysts will review your complaint and make sure it is within our jurisdiction.
-If the work was on a residential or small commercial and the work was done less than a year ago, the Analyst will send a letter to notify both parties that the complaint is within CCB jurisdiction.
-The complainant must also have a direct contractual relationship with the contractor.
+If the work was performed on a residential or small commercial property, the work was done less than a year ago, and the complainant must also have a direct contractual relationship with the contractor, the Analyst will send a letter to notify both parties that the complaint is within CCB jurisdiction.
 The complainant will then need to pay the $50 filing fee and the complaint is assigned to a Mediator for either an on-site or telephone mediation of the dispute.

 A: If the workmanship defects have been corrected by another contractor it would likely be telephone mediation since there is nothing to see at the site.
 If the work is still incomplete, the complaint would likely result in an on-site mediation with the contractor and the property owner.